Last updated on August 24th, 2023 at 05:39 am

 - 2016: Aviation Museum of Kentucky, Hall of Fame

 Is Amy McGrath married?
 Who are the children of Amy McGrath?

 Reflecting her personal life, Amy McGrath was a married woman.
 She was married now-retired naval Lieutenant Commander Erik Henderson in 2009.
 The couple blessed with the three children.
 They are Theodore, George, Eleanor.

 The family lives in Georgetown, Kentucky at present without rumors.
 Her call sign, "Krusty," is a joking reference to the way her hair stuck up in her flight helmet, and was made in homage to Krusty the Clown from the TV show, The Simpsons.

 As a military pilot in her past and a politician at present, she assumed the sum of good money form her both career.
 However, her net worth and salary are yet to be disclosed.
 In the case of disclosed, we will let you know.

 How tall is Amy McGrath?

-Observing her body physics, Amy has a decent height and weight.
+Observing her body physics, Amy has a decent height and weight is not Known.
 Her body information is yet to be disclosed.
 In the case of disclosed, we will let you know.